AlexanderGenin/system-design/public/articles/music-streaming/index.md

 As we will see later audio files and other data (metadata, user data) should be stored separately so it makes sense to make estimations for them independently.

-It makes sense to calculate throughput for streaming data and requests per second (RPS) for other data since its transfers are relatively small.
+We calculate throughput for streaming data and requests per second (RPS) for other data since its transfers are relatively small.

-Our expectation is that the majority of users to just press play on a predefined playlist.
+Our expectation is that the majority of users will just press "play" on a predefined playlist.
 We assume that each user will make about 30 additional requests per session for searches and playlist updates.

 **Requests per second.** For audio metadata and user data we get one request for the next track each 5 minutes which is 180 / 5 = 36 requests per hour.
 Plus we add 30 / 3 = 10 additional requests each hour.
 The result is (36 + 10) / 3600 ≈ **0.01 RPS**